-Dyani White Hawk is a painter and curator of Sicangu Lakota, German and Welsh ancestry.
-She has exhibited her work nationally and is currently a 2017 Native Arts and Culture Foundation Mentor Artist Fellow.
+Dyani White Hawk is a painter and curator of Sicangu Lakota, German, and Welsh ancestry.
+She has exhibited her work nationally and was a 2017 Native Arts and Culture Foundation Mentor Artist Fellow.
 From 2010 to 2015, White Hawk was a curator for the Minneapolis gallery All My Relations.

 Petronella Ytsma is a photographer whose work is concerned with social justice and ecological issues.
 She explores remnants and legacy, memory and mirror, and reflects on the civil contracts inherent between image maker, giver and viewer.

 Visiting and guest artists, critics and art historians are subject to change.

 During the Woman’s Art Institute, I learned that my work and journey as an artist is important.
 I am part of a larger group of women in history whose ideas and creations matter.
 Ana Laura Juarez

 WAI was full of robust creative exchange with talented artists from diverse backgrounds.
 The experience bolstered my artistic voice and was a potent incubator for new work.
 Sarah Kusa

 I experienced a powerful coming together of other female artists to share our talents, our doubts, our fears, our knowledge and, most importantly, our support for one another.
 Bre Atkinson